On 5/29, an error was caught on the

 eventing, learning how to get your horse on the bit.
 If you

-are interested in attending an advanced session, please call and let
+are interested in attending an experienced session, please call and let

-us know what areas you are trying to improve on as one advanced
+us know what areas you are trying to improve on as one experienced

-session may place more emphasis on that than another.
+session may place more emphasis on that skill than another.

 What to Bring: